-We always use a professional photographer for our homes.
-We will confirm the appointment with you in advance.
+I always use a professional photographer for my listings.
+I will confirm the appointment with you in advance.
 The photo shoot can take up to an hour depending the size of the home.
 If video or floorplans are included, it can take even longer.
 In general, it is not necessary for you to be home for the photos.
-Either Jeff or I will meet the photographer at the house.
+I will meet the photographer at the house.

 There are certain things that we want to remove for photos that are perfectly fine in real life for showings.
 For example, a bright white roll of paper towels stick out like a sore thumb in photos but is no problem in real life.
 We may angle a chair or scoot a table a little for a better picture.
 So, don't be surprised if things look a little differently in your photos than in real life.

-Jeff or I will arrive before the photographer to make sure everything is set.
-But you can help us present your home in the best way possible by following this checklist.
+I will arrive before the photographer to make sure everything is set.
+But you can help me present your home in the best way possible by following this checklist.

 - Remove all cars from the driveway

 - Put garbage cans in garage or out of site

 - Remove any seasonal flags or wreaths--these date the photo too much (a Valentine's Day wreath can look weird in April)